amgrubb/amgrubb.github.io/_pages/grubb-lab.md

 ## How to Join

-_Spring 2023: Our lab is currently at capacity.
-If you are interested in joining us for SURF this summer, please see below._
+_Spring 2023: Our lab is currently at capacity._

 We are seeking new lab members interested in both software development and requirements research.
 There are different ways to conduct research in the Grubb